THE ULTIMATE GUIDE TO GERMAN JOB INTERVIEWS

 7) Be Open To Discussing Salary

 In Germany, it’s not uncommon to talk about salary expectations in the very first interview.
-While this may feel weird when you’re coming from another country where it’s usually not discussed until time of offer, this isn’t the case in Germany.
-In fact, salary expectations are often required in the job application!
+While this may feel weird when you’re coming from another country where it’s usually not discussed until the time of offer, this isn’t the case in Germany.
+Salary expectations are often required in the job application.

 Don’t be evasive or vague when answering this question.
 Feel confident and empowered to ask this question during the first interview.
 Just make sure you’re asking the right person, such as the recruiter or hiring manager.
 You also don’t need to be too specific.
 Do your research on pay levels on platforms like LinkedIn and Glassdoor, talk to friends in similar professions, and give them a range.
 Note, salaries differ across cities in Germany, with people in Berlin usually making less than people in Munich or Frankfurt.
 So make sure what you’re saying is “locally appropriate.:

 Say you’re looking to be paid €50,000 a year.
 You can tell them you’re looking to make between €45,000 – €55,000.
 This then gives them a general idea of what you’re asking for and if it matches what they plan to offer.
-I once interviewed a candidate who wanted three times (!) what we planned to offer – he wanted more than most of what our senior management was making.
+I once interviewed a candidate who wanted three times (!) what we planned to offer.
 Knowing his salary expectations upfront helped us to come to a mutual, albeit unfortunate, decision to end our engagement.

 8) Don’t Worry Too Much About A Prolonged Start Date

 During one or more of your German job interviews, you’ll be asked about when you can start.
 As notice periods are typically two or three months long in Germany, it should never be a problem with your next employer.

 It feels weird if you come from a country where notice periods are typically only two weeks, but most German employers won’t blink an eye if you can’t start right away.